When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Using a VPN

 A VPN hides your IP address and protects your online data using various security protocols.
-VPNs route your Internet traffic through their own secure servers and temporarily assign you a different IP address that cannot be tied to you.
+VPNs route your Internet traffic through their secure servers and temporarily assign you a different IP address that cannot be tied to you.

-However, some VPNs will log your real IP address and Internet activities.
+However, some VPNs will log your actual IP address and Internet activities.
 If these VPNs are located in one of the Fourteen Eyes countries, they might be liable to share logs with government agencies.
 Here are some examples of such occurrences:

 To efficiently secure your Internet activities, you need a capable VPN based outside of the Fourteen Eyes countries.
 Additionally, the best VPNs employ military-grade encryption and strong security protocols to ensure your identity is protected online.